Jimmy Carter House: Gravesite and Memorial Garden

 Jimmy and Rosalynn Carter are buried across Woodland Drive from the house next to a willow tree on the lawn of the property near the pond.
-After Jimmy Carter's death and in accordance to the Carters' wishes, the National Park Service renovated the gravesite and gardens around the pond for public access and use.
+After Jimmy Carter's death and in accordance with the Carters' wishes, the National Park Service renovated the gravesite and gardens around the pond for public access and use.
 Both areas, along with Woodland Drive, were open to the public in July 2025 as part of the Jimmy Carter National Historical Park.
 The garden is managed along environmental principles that reflect Rosalynn Carter's interest in pollinator gardens.

 Future plans

 Prior to Jimmy and Rosalynn Carter's deaths, the deed to the house and property was granted to the National Park Service (NPS) for the purpose of turning the property into a museum after the Carters' deaths.
 While the gravesite and memorial garden is open to the public, all other parts of the property, including the Carter home, remain off-limits while renovations occur.

 The Carters were actively involved in planning the future museum; their involvement as living participants in a presidential home museum project is unique.
 Future tours are expected to include the pool, tennis courts and back patio of the house.
 As part of the ongoing renovations, new paths and benches will be constructed.
 Jimmy Carter's wood shop will also be on display.
 The NPS plans to make the proposed museum of the house reflect the couple's use of the residence "as a place for both refuge and recreation".